wagtail/wagtail/docs/reference/pages/creating_pages.rst

 Creating page models
 ====================

 Each page type (a.k.a Content type) in Wagtail is represented by a Django model.
-All page models must inherit from the ``wagtail.wagtailcore.models.Page`` class.
+All page models must inherit from the :class:`wagtail.wagtailcore.models.Page` class.

 As all page types are Django models, you can use any field type that Django provides.
 See `Model field reference <https://docs.djangoproject.com/en/1.7/ref/models/fields/>`_ for a complete list of field types you can use.
-Wagtail also provides ``RichTextField`` which provides a WYSIWYG editor for editing rich-text content.
+Wagtail also provides :class:`~wagtail.wagtailcore.fields.RichTextField` which provides a WYSIWYG editor for editing rich-text content.

 .. topic:: Django models